Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Multi-Robot Multi-Goal Path Planning

 \subsubsection{Modes}

-The constraints of a task can be fulfilled by a set of poses, where the chosen pose might affect the environment that we plan in.
-Consider again the grasping-task: The robot is able to fulfill a grasping constraint by grasping from any side, which changes the collision geometry that we need to consider in the rest of the planning problem and it might influence how the constraints for follow-up tasks can be fulfilled.
-We use \textit{mode} $m\in\mathcal{M}=\mathcal{S}\times\mathcal{Q}_o$ to refer to the combination of the discrete task assignment $s$ (which implies a scene-graph), and the poses of all movable objects $q_o\in\mathcal{Q}_o$, defined by the relative transformation to their parent-frames.
+The constraints of a task can be fulfilled by a set of poses, where the chosen pose might affect the environment that we plan in due to a tasks post-condition.
+Consider again the grasping-task: The robot is able to fulfill a grasping constraint by grasping from any side, which changes the collision geometry that we need to consider in the rest of the planning problem.
+We use \textit{mode} $m\in\mathcal{M}=\mathcal{S}\times\mathcal{Q}_o$ to refer to the combination of the discrete task assignment $s$ (which implies a scene-graph, i.e., which objects are linked to which parents), and the poses of all movable objects $q_o\in\mathcal{Q}_o$, defined by the relative transformation to their parent-frames.
+Importantly, defining $q_o$ as relative transformation to the parent frame means that a mode \textit{only changes} when the scene-graph changes, i.e., upon completion of a task that has post-conditions that change the scene-graph.